maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * No support for AnnotationDrivenStaticEntityMockingControl anymore.
 * Packages web.view.tiles2 and orm.hibernate3/hibernate4 dropped.
   * Minimum requirement: Tiles 3 and Hibernate 5 now.
-* Support dropped: Portlet, Velocity, JDO, OpenJPA, XMLBeans, Guava.
+* Dropped outdated support: Portlet, Velocity, JDO, XMLBeans, Guava.
   * Recommendation: Stay on Spring Framework 4.3 for those if needed.
 * Many deprecated classes and methods removed across the codebase.
   * A few compromises made for commonly used methods in the ecosystem.